-Huerta, who co-founded with Cesar Chavez the United Farmers Workers union in 1962, addressed about 200 students, teachers and visitors Monday afternoon at the Newman Auditorium.
+Huerta, 89, who co-founded with Cesar Chavez the United Farm Workers union in 1962, came to the campus to address about 200 students, teachers and visitors Monday afternoon at the Newman Auditorium.
 She spoke passionately about the rights of workers, women, immigrants and members of the LGBTQ community, as well as stopping the school-to-prison pipeline and advocating for ethnic studies in schools.

 “She’s such a legend and role model for so many people,” SRJC President Frank Chong said.
 “She’s a part of history that is so vital and significant to the labor movement, the human rights movement.”

-In her talk, she quoted civil rights leaders like Cesar Chavez, Coretta Scott King, Gandhi and Robert F. Kennedy, whom she stood beside at the Ambassador Hotel in Los Angeles on June 5, 1968, the night he was assassinated.
+In her talk, she quoted civil rights leaders such as Chavez, Coretta Scott King, Gandhi and Robert F. Kennedy, whom she stood beside at the Ambassador Hotel in Los Angeles on June 5, 1968, the night he was assassinated.

 “Nothing is going to change unless you do it.
 We have the power,” Huerta told the audience.

 Between her messages of hope and calls to action, she kept the crowd engaged and laughing with bold nuggets of wisdom.
 Her advice for women who felt uncertain about applying for a job they weren’t completely qualified for: “Just do it like the guys do it.
 Pretend!”

 On the power of organizing, she said, “It’s not about Wonder Woman, it’s about wonder people.”

 Huerta in an interview said humor is important for activists in dealing with heavy issues.
 She enjoys watching late night TV hosts like Seth Meyers, Stephen Colbert and Trevor Noah.

 “That way you can laugh at situations because they’re so ridiculous,” she said about the national political climate.